Empower Your Practice

 Frequently Asked Questions

 What is the main difference between a hybrid health record and an EHR?
-A hybrid health record combines paper-based and electronic components within a single patient record system, whereas an EHR is fully digital.
+A hybrid health record combines paper-based and electronic components within a single patient record system.
+An EHR is fully digital.
 Hybrid systems are typically used during transitional periods, while EHR represents the standard for fully digitized practices.

 Are hybrid health records still used in 2026?
 Yes.
 Many smaller practices, rural clinics, and healthcare organizations in the middle of EHR rollouts continue to use hybrid health records in 2026.
 They remain a practical interim solution, particularly where full digital implementation is constrained by budget, infrastructure, or staff readiness.